infradev1/k8s-pod-monitor/README.md

 # Kubernetes Pod Monitor CLI

-A lightweight Go-based CLI tool that watches all pods in a Kubernetes cluster and logs any containers that have restarted.
+A lightweight Go CLI tool that detects restarting or failed pods in your Kubernetes cluster — including control plane components.
-If --namespace=kube-system, it monitors the health of the control plane static pods.

 Ideal for DevOps engineers, SREs, or platform teams who want real-time visibility into pod health for troubleshooting or automation.